WASasquatch/was-node-suite-comfyui/README.md

 <br/>

+ - BLIP Model Loader: Load a BLIP model to input into the BLIP Analyze node
  - BLIP Analyze Image: Get a text caption from a image, or interrogate the image with a question.
    - Model will download automatically from default URL, but you can point the download to another location/caption model in `was_suite_config`
    - Models will be stored in `ComfyUI/models/blip/checkpoints/`